zhullyb/monyhar/monyhar/docs/vanilla_msysgit_workflow.md

 to test it on Linux, since all you need to test on your Linux box is a `git push` from Windows followed by building and testing under Linux.

-The disadvantage is that it adds an extra layer between the Chromium git repo and your Windows checkout.
+The disadvantage is that it adds an extra layer between the Monyhar git repo and your Windows checkout.
 In my experience (joi@monyhar.org) this does not actually slow you down much, if at all.